 A chest x-ray is a procedure where an image of the chest is taken using an x-ray machine.
-It offers some basic information regarding the state of the heart and the lungs and is a commonly performed test in all patients who suffer from a cough, chest pain and breathlessness.
+It offers some basic information regarding the state of the heart and the lungs and is a commonly performed test in all patients who suffer from a cough, chest pain, or breathlessness.

-The procedure is fairly straightforward and involves a patient standing in front of an x-ray machine.
+The process is pretty simple, and all the patient has to do is stand in front of an x-ray machine.
 Once the patient is in position, the x-ray machine is placed near the chest and an image is taken.
-This image projects onto an x-ray film which is then offered to the patient.
+This image is projected onto an x-ray film, which is then offered to the patient.

 The procedure takes only a few minutes to perform and is relatively safe.

-A chest x-ray helps visualise the ribs, lung fields, diaphragms and the heart.
-It provides information regarding the size of the heart, whether there is any fluid in the lungs and whether there are any fractures or other causes for the patient symptoms.
-In addition, any chest infections and pneumonias are clearly visible on x-ray and can help direct appropriate treatment.
+A chest x-ray helps visualize the ribs, lung fields, diaphragms, and heart.
+It provides information regarding the size of the heart, whether there is any fluid in the lungs, and whether there are any fractures or other causes of the patient’s symptoms.
+Also, chest infections and pneumonia can be seen clearly on an x-ray, which can help guide the right treatment.

 Unfortunately, a chest x-ray only offers certain pieces of information and is not an exhaustive test in any sense.